Pandas

 df[['age5_surviving', 'gdp_per_day', 'gdp_per_capita']].describe()

-Manipulate data#
+Manipulate data

-Subset by row#
+Subset by row

+Sometimes, we want to create a subset of the main data frame based on certain conditions.
 Below, we take all of the rows where babies_per_woman is greater or equal to 4 with df['babies_per_woman'] >= 4 and assign this to a new data frame.

 To check that this was done correctly, we can look at the minimum of the babies_per_woman column in the new data frame with .min().